Jon-Noriega/project_SWIPE/README.md

 <br></br>
 <h2>General Info</h2>
 <p>
 We strive to connect friends through a real-time, bidirectional, event-based messaging platform.
-Don't wait too long though, you might miss your opportunity to join in on the fun if you dont click before the event message disappears.
+Don't wait too long though, you might miss your opportunity to join in on the fun if you don't click before the event message disappears.

 :blue_heart:
 </p>